RDF Surfaces Primer

 First-order logic in Notation3

-The subject of both built-ins are the blank nodes that need to be put on the surface (so that they become existential or universal quantified variables depending on the type of surface).
+The subjects of both built-ins are the blank nodes that need to be put on the surfaces (so that they become existential or universal quantified variables, depending on the nesting level of the surface).

 @prefix : <http://example.org/ns#> .